mariuskalvo/elixir-introduction/introduction.md

 To call a function from outside our defined module, we simply have to specify the module and function names. `Greeter.greet(“John Doe”)`.
 Structuring code in Elixir is very simple.
 We create contexts and boundaries using modules which contain functions.

+The return value of a function is always the last expression evaluated in the function scope.
+Given the input `"John Doe"`, the return value of the `Greeter.greet` function is `"Hello John Doe"`, even though we did not explicitly specify that the value would be returned, which is common on other languages.

 ## Pattern matching

 What is usually the assignment operator, `=` in most languages, is